 Is a personal loan better than a medical credit card?

-A personal loan for medical expenses may offer fixed monthly payments and predictable repayment terms, while medical credit cards sometimes use deferred-interest promotions that can become expensive if balances are not paid on time.
+A personal loan for medical expenses may offer fixed monthly payments and flexible repayment terms, while medical credit cards sometimes use deferred-interest promotions that can become expensive if balances are not paid on time.

 Can I get a loan for medical bills with bad credit?